SeanKilleen/seankilleen.github.io/_posts/2024-01-23-tips-to-help-yourself-stand-out-during-a-tech-job-search.md

 comments: true
 date: 2024-01-23 06:23 -0500
 ---
-I recently just powered through a bunch of applications for some jobs I had open.
-I saw some patterns so I want to mention some simple things that can set you apart in your search.
+I recently just powered through a bunch of applications for some roles I had open.
+I want to mention some simple things that can set you apart in your search.
 All of these are based on patterns I saw; way more than one candidate was doing these things.

 ## First of All: Tech Hiring is Broken.